iAmMe27/Tahrovin/README.md

 14. Restart your PC to apply the pagefile setting

 ### Setup your Shader Cache
-Driver defaults from NVidia and AMD for shader cache size is limited to 4GB.
+Driver defaults from NVidia for shader cache size is limited to 4GB.
 Being this small can lead to rare crashes in heavily modified Skyrim installs.
-Increasing the shader cache size is done via the NVidia Control Panel (I assume the same for AMD users is true also but I don't have AMD hardware to check with).
+Increasing the shader cache size is done via the NVidia Control Panel.

-*These instructions are NVidia specific as it is the hardware I have.*
+*These instructions are NVidia specific.*

 1. Open the NVidia Control Panel
 2. Head to `Manage 3D Settings`